annatramarin/lyrics-analysis-italian-singers/README.md

 ##### STEP 3 - Spearman correlation

-Spearman correlation assesses whether there is a linear relationship between two elements.
+Spearman correlation assesses whether there is a correlation between two elements.

 - Compared the rankings to see the correlation between the corpora
 - Removed stopwords from the corpora